masterofcontroversy/SkillSystem_20201128_CustomBuild/Readme.md

 ## Instructions:

-### Back up your ROM before doing custom build
+### Back up your ROM before doing custom build.
 This is very important

 Have the SkillSystems_20201128 patch installed in your ROM